Major League Soccer on television: 2023–present

 A sub-licensing agreement was reached with Fox Sports, under which it would air 34 matches in the regular season, eight in the postseason, and each MLS Cup until 2026 on Fox, FS1, and Fox Deportes.
 ESPN and Univision will no longer be involved in the televising of MLS matches, with ESPN severing ties after being the primary partner for the league's entire history and Univision having done so in the 1990s and from 2007 to 2022.
 Univision, however, will televise select Leagues Cup matches, including exclusive linear coverage of the final.
 Both ESPN and Univision are believed to have left negotiations due to conflicts over the Apple contract; in addition to both companies operating streaming platforms of their own (ESPN+ and Vix respectively), Jonathan Tannenwald of The Philadelphia Inquirer reported that ESPN disagreed with Apple putting the games which would have been part of an ESPN sublicense deal outside of the MLS Season Pass paywall, while Josh Sim of SportsPro Media speculated that Univision disapproved of Apple presenting Spanish-language coverage of MLS games.

 In 2025, some changes began to emerge in broadcasting arrangements.
 That year, MLS expanded availability of MLS Season Pass beyond Apple platforms by announcing carriage deals with Comcast and DirecTV.
 Charlotte FC became the first MLS team to invoke an allowance for teams to sub-license tape delayed broadcasts of matches to broadcasters, with the team partnering with WAXN-TV (airing them in late-night time slots).
 FC Dallas later reached a similar agreement with KDFI, airing them on Tuesday nights as FC Dallas Rewind.

 Late in 2025, it was reported that Apple had amended its current MLS contract to end after the 2028–29 season.
 Under the new terms, Apple will increase its rights payments over the remaining seasons, paying around $50 million more through 2029 than it would have under the original terms.
+In the 2026 season, the MLS Season Pass subscription was discontinued, and MLS content was moved into the Apple TV subscription instead.